SReichelt/slate/docs/hlm/types.md

 2. Even though HLM appears set-theoretic, it can also be interpreted as a (dependent) type theory, essentially by taking its "type" concept literally.

-   E.g. one might replace a variable introduced as "Let x ∈ S" with "Let x : T such that S(x)", where T is the type corresponding to S (i.e. the largest known superset), and S(x) is the proposition that formalizes "x ∈ S".
+   E.g. one might replace a variable introduced as "Let x ∈ S" with "Let x : α such that S(x)", where α is the type corresponding to S (i.e. the largest known superset), and S(x) is the proposition that formalizes "x ∈ S".

    Alternatively, HLM can be treated as a type theory with subtypes.
 Then "Let x ∈ S" can literally be translated as "x : S", where S is a type that is possibly a subtype of some larger type.
 (Taken to the extreme, such a type theory is not really distinguishable from a structural set theory, which is ultimately the reason why HLM can be interpreted as either.)